raphaellueckl/inschpektor/readme.md

 ### Features/Improves on the roadmap

-- Support for multiple nodes
+- Go further down the PWA road and make the app more "native like"
-- Notifications
+- Make everything more stable
-- Unit tests 😳
+- Overhaul this overly fancy UI :)

 ### Known Bugs